Georgekemk/Educopter/flying/README.md

 - accelerometer calibration
 - compass calibration
 - RC calibration

+This can be done in the setup section of Mission Planner, where detailed instructions are located.

 ESC calibration depends on ESC type.
 The standard ArduPilot ESC calibration process works for most ESCs but should be checked against manufacturer documentation before use.